▄▄▄▄▄▄▄▄▄▄▄▄

 @ai annotations, require/ensure contracts, |> pipe operator, structured JSON errors, --explain and --spec output designed for agent consumption.

 Compact .skf for AI agents, human-readable .unskf for developers.
-Same code, two views. ~50-60% token reduction in compact form.
+Same code, two views — fewer tokens, same semantics.

 mod main